phosgene89/phosgene89.github.io/hnsw.md

 ## HNSW

 k-nearest neighbours (k-NN) is an effective and commonly used method in data science.
-However, search times grow rapidly with high dimensional, high volume datasets, making its use restricted to smaller datasets.
-Approximate nearest neighbours provides faster search times in exchange for approximate nearest neighbours - we can't be sure that the k neighbours returned are the nearest ones.
+However, search times grow rapidly with high dimensional, high volume datasets.
+This restricts the use of kNN algorithms to smaller datasets.
+Approximate nearest neighbours (ANN) provides faster search times in exchange for approximate nearest neighbours - we can't be sure that the k neighbours returned are the nearest ones.
 But for many applications, this is good enough.
 The current state of the art in high dimensional approximate k-NN is hierarchical navigable small worlds (HNSW), proposed by Malkov & Yashunin (2017).
 This article will introduce the concept and provide some code to enable you to try it out in your own projects.

 The general idea is to build a multilayer network and to search for the approximate nearest neighbour in a top-down, greedy fashion.